 Jennette Michelle Faye McCurdy (born June 26, 1992) is an American writer, director, producer, YouTuber, singer-songwriter, and former actress.
-She rose to fame on Nickelodeon as Samantha Puckett, the resident badass of iCarly and one of the leads of Sam & Cat, a Crossover Spin-Off of the series alongside Cat Valentine from Victorious.

-McCurdy has also featured in other TV shows such as Zoey 101, Malcolm in the Middle, Will & Grace, Strong Medicine, Law & Order: Special Victims Unit, The Inside, True Jackson, VP and Judging Amy, as well as TV movie Best Player and Netflix original series Between.
+McCurdy rose to fame on Nickelodeon as Samantha Puckett, one of the protagonists of iCarly and one of the leads of Sam & Cat, a Crossover Spin-Off of the series alongside Cat Valentine from Victorious.
+She also featured in other TV shows such as Zoey 101, Malcolm in the Middle, Will & Grace, Strong Medicine, Law & Order: Special Victims Unit, The Inside, True Jackson, VP and Judging Amy, as well as the TV movie Best Player and Netflix original series Between.
 She also had a brief career as a country artist shortly after rising to stardom, signing with Capitol Records Nashville and releasing two EPs and one album.

 In 2014, McCurdy began working on original projects, starting with the four-episode web series What's Next for Sarah?, which she co-produced, starred in and wrote, drawing heavily from her own life as a Hollywood actress.
 She officially quit acting in 2017, with her site bio claiming that she was "ashamed of 90% of her resume and ultimately unfulfilled".
 In 2021, she would both confirm her retirement from acting and officially open up about the fact that her time as a child actor took a huge toll on her both mentally and physically, as she felt pressured into the career by her overbearing and abusive mother, and that she as a result struggled with eating disorders for much of her adolescence, and self-esteem issues that carried on into her adulthood.